The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation

 In Section \ref{ensemble}, we discuss the results of an ensemble of experiments, where the damping parameter $\Gamma$ is varied.
 We find that permanent downshift occurs in the solutions of both the vHONLS and dvHONLS equations across all initial conditions in the two-unstable modes regime and for all given values of $\Gamma$.

-Lastly we discuss the effects of viscous damping and downshifting on rogue wave formation.
+Last, we discuss the effects of viscous damping and downshifting on rogue wave formation.
 Comparing rogue wave activity in two sets of experiments: a) LDHONLS versus vHONLS evolution, and b) LDHONLS versus dvHONLS evolution, we find that, for all values of $\Gamma$, as many or more rogue waves develop in the vHONLS and dvHONLS models as compared with the LDHONLS model.
-The experiments also indicate that rogue waves {\em do not occur after permanent downshifting}.
-This suggests that a downshifted sea-state inhibits the formation of additional rogue waves.
+The experiments also indicate that rogue waves do not occur after permanent downshifting.